Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 While USCIS doesn't explicitly require a bachelor's degree for an O-1 visa, it can strengthen your case.
 You can demonstrate extraordinary ability through alternative means, such as substantial industry experience and exceptional achievements.

 The processing time varies, but regular processing can take several months.
 Consider utilizing the USCIS premium processing service for faster processing, usually within 15 calendar days for an additional fee.
+Considering the benefits of full-time work authorization in an expedited time frame, premium processing can be a good option.

 Yes, O-1 visa holders can bring their spouse and unmarried children under 21 to the U.S. They can apply for O-3 dependent visas, which allow them to accompany the primary visa holder.